active-group/reacl/README.md

 Reacl consists of three namespaces:

-- `reacl.core` with Reacl's core programming model
+- `reacl2.core` with Reacl's core programming model
-- `reacl.dom` for conveniently constructing virtual DOM nodes in ClojureScript
+- `reacl2.dom` for conveniently constructing virtual DOM nodes in ClojureScript

-The `reacl.dom` namespace can be used independently.
+The `reacl2.dom` namespace can be used independently.
-While `reacl.core` depends on `reacl.dom`, it could also be used directly with React's virtual-DOM API or other DOM binding.
+While `reacl2.core` depends on `reacl2.dom`, it could also be used directly with React's virtual-DOM API or other DOM binding.

 ## Example